My Super Sweet 16

-My Super Sweet 16 is an American reality television series documenting the lives of teenagers, usually in the United States, Canada and United Kingdom, generally with wealthy parents who throw lavish, excessive and expensive coming-of-age celebrations.
-Parties include the quinceañera (a sweet 15), the sweet 16, and other birthdays including a My Super Sweet 21 (which was broadcast during MTV's Spring Break party) and My Super Swag 18.
+My Super Sweet 16 is an American reality television series documenting the lives of teenagers, usually in the United States, Canada, and the United Kingdom, generally with wealthy parents who throw lavish, excessive, and expensive coming-of-age celebrations.
+Parties include the quinceañera, the sweet 16, and other birthdays, including a My Super Sweet 21 (which was broadcast during MTV's spring break party) and My Super Swag 18.
 The show aired on MTV from January 18, 2005, to September 11, 2017.
 The opening theme is "Sweet Sixteen" sung by Hilary Duff.

+Episodes

 Spin-offs

 The series had two spin-offs, Exiled and The Real Deal, which both ended their run by 2010.
-The show has also covered a number of celebrity coming of age parties.
-Bow Wow, Sean Kingston, Aly & AJ, Chris Brown, Soulja Boy and Teyana Taylor have all had their parties featured on the show.
+The show has also covered several celebrity coming-of-age parties.
+Bow Wow, Sean Kingston, Aly & AJ, Chris Brown, Soulja Boy, and Teyana Taylor have all had their parties featured on the show.
 A United Kingdom version of the program was also produced, as was a Spanish version entitled Quiero mis quinces or Super Dulces 16.

 MTV launched a spinoff in 2008 titled Exiled, involving the parents of some prior participants on My Super Sweet 16 "exiling" their teens to remote countries in order to see if their "sweet sixteener" will survive the harsh conditions.
 In 2009, MTV announced their newest addition to the franchise, My Super Psycho Sweet 16, a horror movie based on the concept of the show, which was aired on October 23, 2009 and followed by two sequels: Part 2 (2010) and Part 3 (2012).

 In March 2010, MTV International commissioned Maverick TV in the UK to make a new, international version of the Super Sweet franchise.
 10 episodes were produced, with interested parties encouraged to go to the casting website.
 The brand was also extended to include people having birthdays aged 13–24.